open-horizon/exchange-api/README.md

 - Changed the scala version used in building the container to be the latest stable and the same as my dev environment (2.12.1)
 - Moved up to latest stable version of scalatra (2.4.1 ot 2.5.1)
 - Access denied msgs now give details
+- Fixed pw reset email to give link to the swagger entry to change your pw with the token

 ## Changes Between v1.21.0 and v1.22.0